nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/HTTPC_AT_commands.rst

 Example
 ~~~~~~~

-The following example sends a PUT request to send JSON format data to the server with an optional header.
+The following example sends a PUT request to send data in JSON format to the server, with an optional header.

 ::

-   at#xhttpccon=1,"iot.cht.com.tw",80
+   AT#XHTTPCCON=1,"example.com",80
    #XHTTPCCON: 1

    OK